kavyanshpandey/python-flask-blog/README.md

 # python-flask-Web-APP

-### This is a web application made with python-Flask, and SQLLITE3 used as backend.
+### This is a Web Application made with python-Flask, and SQLLITE3 used as backend.

 ### Project View.